 A breast biopsy is a minimally invasive procedure done to remove some cells from a lump or abnormality detected during a mammogram.
 The sample will be sent to pathology for testing and diagnosis.
-This non-surgical procedure is the best way to evaluate if the breast lump or abnormality is benign or cancerous.
-Stereotactic biopsies use “stereo” X-rays (X-rays taken from different angles) and a special biopsy needle to get tissue samples from the area of interest.
+This non-surgical procedure evaluates if the breast lump or abnormality is benign or cancerous.
+Stereotactic biopsies use X-rays taken from different angles and a biopsy needle to get tissue samples from the area of interest.

-- During the procedure, you are positioned in front of the stereotactic machine, or face down on a table (varies by center).
+- During the procedure, you will be positioned either in front of the stereotactic machine or face down on a table.

-- The breast is cleaned and skin is numbed with a needle.
+- The skin will be cleaned and numbed with a needle.

-- Your breast is then positioned with slight compression and several X-ray images will be taken in order to locate the abnormality.
+- Your breast will then be positioned with slight compression, and several X-ray images will be taken to locate the abnormality.

-- The radiologist then inserts a tiny, hollow needle and positions it in location of the abnormality.
+- The radiologist will insert a tiny, hollow needle and position it in location of the abnormality.

 - Additional X-rays will be taken to ensure accurate placement.

-- Several tissue samples may be taken and they are sent on to a pathologist to be examined.
+- Several tissue samples may be taken, to be sent on to a pathologist to be examined.

-- A tiny tissue marker is placed in the breast to mark the biopsy area.
+- A tiny tissue marker will be placed in the breast to mark the biopsy area.
 You will not be able to feel the marker, but it will show up on future mammograms.

-- Once the biopsy is complete, the needle is removed, pressure will be applied, and the skin is covered with a dressing.
+- Once the biopsy is complete, the needle will be removed, pressure will be applied, and the skin will be covered with a dressing.